RECRUITING WITH EMOTIONAL INTELLIGENCE

 Emotional Intelligence is the magnetic attraction that captures everyone’s attention and moves teams forward.
 How do you find the best candidate who will inspire, motivate and ignite passion in others?
 This is done through recruiting with emotional intelligence and our team will help you identify those candidates, determine what soft skills are necessary to succeed in the role, assess your candidate pool, and then develop and implement these EQ skills inside your organization over time.

 EI Experience specializes in the selection, assessment and development of people.
 We help companies use emotional intelligence as a business solution to connect authentically, communicate effectively, and thrive collectively.
-Hiring candidates who already are, or have the potential to be, great leaders is the key to an organization’s effectiveness.
+Hiring candidates who already are, or have the potential to be, great leaders, is key to an organization’s effectiveness.

 leading with emotional intelligence will result in your companY being able to attract top talent, retain that talent, and continually drive those employees to strve for excellence.